Jieiku/abridge/content/pages/about.md

 Some fun facts about the theme:

 * Perfect score on Google's Lighthouse audit
-* Only ~6 KB of CSS before enabling the SVG CSS icons.
+* Only ~6 KB of CSS before enabling the SVG CSS icons and syntax highlighting.
 * No mandatory JavaScript.
 * Now with SEO!